ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 * TDX limitations
    - When you reboot a TDX-enabled virtual server, the virtual server shuts down.
 The virtual server must be restarted by using the UI or CLI.
+   - When you connect to a VNC-console of a TDX-enabled virtual server, the connection will fail and an appropriate error message will be displayed.
+   - When you connect to a serial-console of a TDX-enabled virtual server, the connection will fail and an appropriate error message will be displayed.